 How do you Diagnose Fibromyalgia

 Fibromyalgia can be accurately diagnosed by your chiropractic physician.
 Your doctor will assess 18 tender points on the body.
 There must be pain in 11 of 18 tender points, pain above and below the waist, pain on the right and left side of the body, and the pain must be present for at least 3 months.
 The presence of these tender points, combined with your health history and symptoms, will determine if you have fibromyalgia or not.

 Relief from Fibromyalgia

 So what can you do to cope with and deal with fibromyalgia?
 The most important thing is to obtain an accurate diagnosis from your chiropractic physician.
 While body aches and fatigue are the defining characteristics of fibromyalgia, they can also be symptoms of other more serious conditions.
-Once diagnosed, your chiropractor can also help you deal with your fibromyalgia.
+Once assessed, your chiropractor can also help you deal with your fibromyalgia.
 By using gentle chiropractic adjustments, gentle stretching, and physical therapies, your chiropractor can help lower the sensitivity of your muscles.
-This treatment often results in less aches and pains.
+This care often results in less aches and pains.
 Your chiropractor may also make nutritional recommendations to ensure your body has enough vitamins and minerals to repair itself and maintain healthy tissues.